-- (a) Notwithstanding anything to the contrary in section 5.2, until and including the quarter ending June 30, 2022 (during the period in which the Tribe's payment obligation is established by section 5.2 subdivision (a)), the Tribe will receive a credit of up to two hundred thousand dollars (\$200,000) per year against the payments otherwise due under section 5.2 for expenditures that meet the requirements of section 5.3, subdivision (a)(1).
-Effective July 1, 2022 (during the period in which the Tribe's payment obligation is established by sections 5.2, subdivisions (b) or (c)), the State agrees to provide the Tribe with annual credits for up to sixty percent (60%) of the payments otherwise due under section 5.2 for the following: - (1) The cost of services provided by the Tribe, or payments made to the County, local jurisdictions, the Marine Corps Air Ground Combat Center in Twentynine Palms, school districts, charter schools, and non-profit and civic organizations operating facilities or providing services within the County for cultural, fire, emergency medical services, law enforcement, public transit, education, tourism, youth athletics and other youth programs, services and infrastructure improvements that in part serve off-reservation needs of residents.
-This includes, among other things, the cost of providing cultural, educational and recreational programs and services offered by the Tribe that benefit the community, including, any Tribal museum and its classes, tutoring, and recreational activities;
+- (a) Notwithstanding anything to the contrary in section 5.2, during the period in which the Tribe's payment obligation is established by section 5.2 subdivision (a), the Tribe will receive a credit of up to one hundred eighty thousand dollars (\$180,000) per year against the payments otherwise due under section 5.2 for expenditures that meet the requirements of section 5.3, subdivision (a)(1) through (5).
+At such time as the Tribe's payment obligation is established by section 5.2, subdivision (b), the State agrees to provide the Tribe with annual credits for up to fifty-five percent (55%) of the payments otherwise due under section 5.2, subdivision (b) for the following: - (1) The cost of payments or in-kind contributions made to the County, local jurisdictions, and non-profit and civic organizations operating facilities or providing services within the County for improved fire, emergency medical services, law enforcement, public safety, public transit, education, environmental, water, recreation, tourism, and other services and infrastructure improvements that in part serve off-reservation needs of County residents, and are not otherwise required by section 11.0.
+Such payments shall be subject to approval by the State or State Designated Agency.
+"In-kind contribution" means a non-monetary contribution, gift, or donation of services or tangible or intangible personal property provided for free or at a discounted, or less than the usual, charge.
+In-kind contributions shall be valued at the fair market value of the goods or services at the time of the contribution.
+All in-kind contributions shall be evidenced by a written agreement, invoice, receipt, or similar document that is acceptable for audit purposes.
+At least twenty percent (20%) of the annual credits authorized by this section shall be utilized for the purposes described in this subdivision (a)(1);

-- (2) Payments by the Tribe to reimburse a local jurisdiction or County for any loss of sales tax revenues that would otherwise be due for retail sales at any of the Tribe's Gaming Facilities, or gasoline tax at the Tribe's gas station, if one exists, or transient occupancy tax at the Tribe's hotel, if one exists, if it were not located on Indian lands; - (3) Payments to support operating expenses and capital improvements for non-tribal governmental agencies or facilities operating within either Riverside or San Bernardino County, or any local jurisdiction; - (4) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands that the State or State Designated Agency agrees provide mutual benefits to the Tribe and the State, a County or local jurisdiction because, for instance, they have particular cultural, social or environmental value, or diversify the sources of revenue for the Tribe's general fund, including any hotel or service station; - (5) Investments by the Tribe in, and any funds paid to the State for (not including direct or indirect state or federal funding) renewable energy projects that, in part, serve the Gaming Facility, or any improvements incorporating renewable energy technology on real property owned by the Tribe, and projects that incorporate charging stations for electric or other zero emission vehicles that are available to patrons and employees of the Gaming Facility, and the Tribe, its members and lineal descendants.
-For purposes of subdivision (e), "renewable energy projects" means projects that utilize a technology other than a conventional power source, as defined in section 2805 of the Public Utilities Code, as may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as may be amended from time to time; the power source must not utilize more than twenty-five percent (25%) fossil fuel.
-To address changes in technology, the State and the
+- (2) Non-gaming related capital investments and economic development projects by the Tribe on or off tribal trust lands, including, but not limited to, contributions for the operation of the Eagle Falls Golf Course, that the State or State Designated Agency agrees provide mutual benefits to the Tribe and the State because, for instance, they have particular cultural, social, recreational or environmental value, or diversify the sources of revenue for the Tribe's general fund; - (3) Investments by the Tribe in, and any funds paid to the State (not including direct or indirect state or federal funding) for renewable energy projects that, in part, serve the Gaming Facility, and projects that incorporate charging stations for electric or other zero-emission vehicles that are available to patrons and employees of the Gaming Facility and the Tribe, its members and lineal descendants.
+For purposes of this subdivision (a)(3), "renewable energy project" means a project that utilizes a technology other than a conventional power source, as defined in section 2805 of the California Public Utilities Code, as it may be amended, and instead uses as a power source biomass, geothermal, small hydroelectric, solar, or wind, as those power sources are defined in section 1391, subdivision (c), of title 20 of the California Code of Regulations, as they may be amended.
+The power source must not utilize more than twenty-five percent (25%) fossil fuel; - (4) Payments (not including direct or indirect state or federal funding) to support capital improvements and operating expenses for facilities located on the Tribe's reservation or within